onnela-lab/Beiwe-Analysis/Preprocessing/PreprocessingExample/PreprocessingExample.md

 fildir="C:/Users/Ian/Documents/Work/JP/Schizophrenia/Data"
 ```

 The patient IDs are then taken from the subfolder names and stored in the `SIDs` variable.
+The `simnum` variable represents the number of imputations to perform.
 ```
 SIDs=unlist(lapply(strsplit(list.dirs(fildir,recursive=FALSE),"/"),function(x) x[length(x)]))
+simnum=1
 ```

 The `MobilityFeatures` function is then executed on each patient's data separately.